jenToTheOne/genai-terraform/README.md

 # GenAI Terraform Infrastructure

-This repository contains Terraform configurations for deploying Azure infrastructure components for OCBC's GenAI initiative.
+This repository contains Terraform configurations for deploying Azure infrastructure components for GenAI.
 The infrastructure is organized into separate modules for different Azure services.

 ## 🏗️ Project Structure